fixstars/opencl-book/docs/src/opencl-book/advanced-opencl/opencl-programming-practice.md

 }
 ```

 In this example, each indices of the average array contain the average of the previous width-1 values and the value of that index.
 Zeros are placed for average\[0] \~ average\[width-2] in lines 22\~25, since this computation will require values not contained in the input array.
 In other words, if the width is 3, average\[3] contain the average of value\[1], value\[2] and value\[3].
-The value of average\[0] \~ average\[width-2] = average\[1] are zeros, since it would require value\[-2] and value\[-1].&#x20;
+The value of average\[0] \~ average\[width-2] = average\[1] are zeros, since it would require value\[-2] and value\[-1].

 The average itself is computed by first summing up the "width" number of values and storing it into the average array (lines 9-20).
 Lines 9-14 computes the sum of the first "width" elements, and stores it in average\[width-1].
 Lines 16-20 computes the sum for the remaining indices.
 This is done by starting from the previously computed sum, subtracting the oldest value and adding the newest value, which is more efficient than computing the sum of "width" elements each time.
 This works since the input data is an integer type, but if the input is of type float, this method may result in rounding errors, which can become significant over time.
-In this case, a method shown in **List 5.22** should be used.&#x20;
+In this case, a method shown in **List 5.22** should be used.

-**List 5.22: Moving average of floats implemented in standard C**&#x20;
+**List 5.22: Moving average of floats implemented in standard C**

 ```
 void moving_average_float(float *values,